William Bland: Australia

-Bland arrived in Hobart as a convict in January 1814, travelling with his co-offender Randall.
+Bland arrived in Hobart as a convict in January 1814, transported with his co-offender Randall.
 Despite their status as criminals, they were invited to dine with senior army officers and invited to Government House by Lieutenant-Governor Thomas Davey, of whom Bland stated that he was "fortunate enough to obtain the steady and firm friendship".
 An account of Davey's actions was passed on to Lachlan Macquarie, the newly appointed governor of New South Wales, who stated that he had committed a "very great irregularity" in receiving the convicts.

 In June 1814, Bland was sent on to Sydney.
-He was almost immediately granted his freedom by Macquarie and in September 1814 was appointed as the medical superintendent of the colony's lunatic asylum at Castle Hill.
+He was almost immediately granted his freedom by Macquarie and in September 1814 was appointed as the medical superintendent of the Castle Hill Lunatic Asylum.
 He was also granted some nearby government land for his own use.
 The appointment of convicts to government positions was not uncommon at the time due to a shortage of qualified individuals; the colony's principal surgeon D'Arcy Wentworth and assistant surgeon William Redfern were also ex-convicts.
 Bland received a full pardon on 27 January 1815.

 In 1818 he wrote "pipes" (anonymous and variously insulting satires) criticising Governor Macquarie's treatment of farmers, and making fun of his desire to have his name on foundation stones; the Governor was not amused.
 Bland's handwriting was recognised and on Thursday 24 and Friday 25 September 1818 he was in court and convicted of libel fined £50/-/-d and sentenced to 12 months imprisonment which he served at Parramatta.